blockchain-privacy/dakar/dashrpc/cmd/cliutil/Readme.md

 # CLI-Util

 This is a module to centralize CLI flags parsing and error handling for Dakar command line utilities.
+Additionally, included are helper functions.

 ## Using this module